At Fishers Cross a Classy Winner of Sefton Hurdle

 At Fishers Cross will remain over hurdles next season, rather than tackle fences.
 “I don’t see the need to go chasing yet,” added Curtis.
 “He’ll go for all the top staying hurdles, with the World Hurdle the obvious main target.”
-The gelding was cut from 6/1 to 4/1 yesterday for the Cheltenham crown by Paddy Power.
+The gelding was cut from 6/1 to 4/1 yesterday for the Cheltenham crown by Coral.

 John Smith's Sefton Novices' Hurdle

 CHASING NEXT FOR JUST A PAR AND BUACHAILL ALAINN